Bench Dips: How To Do, Muscles Worked and Form

 Yes, dips work all three heads of the triceps: the lateral, medial, and long heads.

-Can I do bench dips everyday?
+Can I do bench dips every day?

 No, it is not recommended to do bench dips every day.
-It’s best to rest for a day or two between bench dip sessions to help your tricep muscles and other muscles recover.
+It’s best to rest for a day or two between bench dip sessions to help your tricep and other muscles recover.

 Are dips better than push-ups?

 Dips and push-ups are both effective exercises that target different muscle groups.
 While dips primarily focus on the triceps and chest, push-ups engage the chest, triceps, shoulders, and core.
-Both exercises have their benefits and can be part of a good workout routine.
+Both exercises have benefits and can be part of a good workout routine.

 How can you add this In routine?